(old town scottsdale homes for sale)

 Value is driven less by size and more by location, condition, and intended use.

-Golf Access (Nearby, Not Defining)
+Golf Access Nearby

 Old Town is not a golf community, but it benefits from proximity to central Scottsdale courses: